Linear Pipeline

 - Phase-level retries -- Each step can retry on transient failures

-- State persistence -- Pipeline state saved to disk for recovery
+- State persistence -- Pipeline state saved to disk for recovery after restarts

 - Graceful degradation -- If Slack fails, the PR is still created